 As you’re getting ready to bring your child or teen back home, we want to make sure it’s safe and as convenient as possible.
 Your child’s occupational and physical therapists will discuss your home’s floor plan with you and may ask you to provide photographs or measurements to help determine whether any temporary or permanent modifications may be needed, such as the widening of doorways or installation of special equipment.
 On occasion, they may recommend an on-site evaluation if necessary.

-Your child’s team may involve specialists from our Motion Analysis Center if needed for more precise evaluation of your child’s gait or other movements.
+Your child’s team may involve specialists from our Motion Analysis Laboratory if needed for more precise evaluation of your child’s gait or other movements.
 State-of-the-art technology allows us to understand and measure the complex joint movements and muscle activity patterns and forces that impact how your child walks.

 We provide a comprehensive look at how your child’s body moves during walking compared kids of the same age.
 This information can help your child’s treatment team to develop the most effective treatment plan.

 If your child is going to spend hours each day in a wheelchair, it needs to be a great fit.
 The child’s treating therapists take the lead in helping you choose the type of chair to best meet your child’s individual needs.
 Our OrthoSEAT team can be asked to assist with more complex or customized seating needs.
 We may use computerized pressure mapping to help your child select the best cushion.
 This not only ensures your child’s comfort, but also helps to prevent pressure sores from developing.
 Your child’s wheelchair seating solutions may incorporate commercially available components or custom designed modifications.
 We do it all right here on site.

 Spasticity is a common side effect of neurologic injury and is an involuntary contraction (tightening) of muscles.
 A certain amount of spasticity can help maintain muscle bulk and assist with movement, but spasticity that is extreme can interfere with functional activities.